1 What the County Council offers

 Where and when you can use your pass

-Please note that free travel may only be available off-peak outside of West Sussex.
-If you are unsure if your pass will be valid on your journey, please check with the bus operator or other local authority.
+Free travel may only be available off-peak outside of West Sussex.
+If you are unsure if your pass will be valid on your journey check with the bus operator or other local authority.

 You will not be able to use your pass on:

-- services where most seats are reserved, like coaches
+- services where most seats are reserved, such as coaches

 - long distance services with limited stops